sisiliu-research/sedaDNA_Naleng/README.md

-# sedaDNA analysis of Lake Naleng on the Tibetan plateau
+# sedaDNA analysis of Lake Naleng on the Tibetan Plateau
 This repository contains source codes used to analysis shotgun sequencing/metagenomic data of Liu et al., 2023.
 [Tibetan terrestrial and aquatic ecosystems collapsed with cryosphere loss inferred from sedimentary ancient metagenomics]

 The codes for bioinformatics are done by Sisi Liu (sisi.liu@awi.de/sisi.liu.research@gmail.com) and Lars Harms (lars.harms@awi.de).
 Other scripts are done by Sisi Liu.